fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 For the rest of the chapter, he repeatedly focuses on these three points, to describe better what he means by that.

-### Chapter two: Getting Control of Your Life - The Five Steps of Mastering Workflow
+### Chapter two - Getting Control of Your Life: The Five Steps of Mastering Workflow

 Here he describes the five core concepts _Capture_, _Clarify_, _Organize_, _Reflect_, and _Engage_, and expands upon them.